 A map of the island, complete with location coordinates can be found below.

 KayakingKayaking can be a great way to journey to the island.
 Kayakers often depart from Crooked River State Park to avoid battling the tide, but some paddlers will launch from St. Marys or Amelia Island as well.
 Tides are very strong around Cumberland Island, with a rise and fall of 6 to 9 feet twice a day.

 All Kayakers, 16 or older, must pay the park entry fee or have an America the Beautiful pass with them.
-Fees can be paid on the island at self pay stations located at each dock, in person at the Mainland Visitor Center, or over the phone by calling the park.
+Fees can be paid on the island at self pay stations located at each dock, in person at the Mainland Visitor Center, online ahead of time, or over the phone by calling the park.